Market power: Herfindahl-Hirschman index

 The Herfindahl-Hirschman index (HHI) is another measure of concentration and is the sum of the squared market shares of all firms in a market.
+The HHI is a more widely used indicator in economics and government regulation.
+The index reflects not only the market share of large firms within the market, but also the market structure outside of large firms, and therefore, more accurately reflects the degree of influence of large firms on the market.
 For example, in a market with two firms, each with 50% market share, the HHI is $\sum(S_i)^2$ = 0.502 + 0.502 = 0.50.
 The HHI for a monopoly is 1 whilst for perfect competition, the HHI is zero.
 Unlike the N-firm concentration ratio, large firms are given more weight in the HHI and as a result, the HHI conveys more information.
 However the HHI has its own limitations as it is sensitive to the definition of a market, therefore meaning you cannot use it to cross-examine different industries, or do analysis over time as the industry changes.

 Lerner index

 The Lerner index is a widely accepted and applied method of estimating market power in a monopoly.
 It compares a firm's price of output with its associated marginal cost where marginal cost pricing is the "socially optimal level" achieved in market with perfect competition.
 Lerner (1934) believes that market power is the monopoly manufacturers' ability to raise prices above their marginal cost.
 This notion can be expressed by using the formula:

-Where P represents the price of the good set by the firm and MC representing the firm's marginal cost.The formula focuses on the nature of monopoly and emphasising welfare economic implications of the Pareto optimal principle.
+Where P represents the price of the good set by the firm and MC representing the firm's marginal cost.
+The formula focuses on the nature of monopoly and emphasising welfare economic implications of the Pareto optimal principle.
 Although Lerner is usually credited for the price/cost margin index, the generalized version was fully derived prior to WWII by Italian neoclassical economist, Luigi Amaroso.

-Connection with Competition Law
+Connection with competition law

 Market power within competition law can be used to determine whether or not a firm has unfairly manipulated the market in their favour, or to the detriment of entrants.
-The Sherman Antitrust Act of 1890 under section 2 restricts firms from engaging in anticompetitive conduct by utilising an individual firm’s power to manipulate the market or partake in anticompetitive acts.
+The Sherman Antitrust Act of 1890 under section 2 restricts firms from engaging in anticompetitive conduct by utilising an individual firm's power to manipulate the market or partake in anticompetitive acts.

 A firm can be found in breach of the act if they have leveraged their market power to unfairly gain further market power in a manner that is detrimental to the market and consumers.
 The measurement of market power is key in determining a breach of the act and can be determined from multiple measurements as discussed in measurements of market power above.